Azure/cadl-ranch/packages/cadl-ranch-specs/cadl-ranch-summary.md

 - Endpoint: `post /projection/client-name-and-encoded-name/property/json-and-client`

 Testing that we can project the client name and the wire name.
-Your generated SDK should generate JsonAndClientClientNameAndEncodedNameModel with one property with client name `clientName` and wire name `wireName`.
+Your generated SDK should generate ClientNameAndJsonEncodedNameModel with one property with client name `clientName` and wire name `wireName`.

 Expected request body: